ABorden23/stock-analysis/README.md

 In this project we have prepared a high level workbook for a client named Steve.
 At the click of a button, we can analyze an entire dataset.
 After presenting this analysis, Steve now wants a new an improved dataset that can anazlyze thousands of stocks instead of hundreds.
 Using the Visual Basic Application (VBA) we have created a "Refactored" Worksheet Button that will help seeing multiple stocks faster and more efficient.

-Purpose: To make looking at a Stock Data Set easier and more effiencet to read.
+Purpose: To make looking at a Stock Data Set easier and more efficient to read.

 # Results: